Most musicians place artificial limits on their own growth. Without even realising they're doing it...

 If you can uncover that hidden barrier.
 Then you can work to remove it.

 Then your response to “I could have played that” becomes: "And I DID!".

 But first, a quick warning.

-Once you’ve found and removed one hidden barrier, you’ll hit another a little bit further down the road.
-You’ll need to identify and remove that one too.
+Once you’ve found and removed one barrier, you’ll hit another one further down the road.
+You need to identify and remove that one too.

 They never stop coming.